CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/2-quantum-espresso/README.md

 ```
 `ibrav=2` indicates that our system has cubic FCC structure and symmetry, with `celldm(1)` defining the relevant lattice vector in au (bohr).
 QE's algorithms exploit crystal symmetries to accelerate calculations.

 `Xcrysden` can be used to visualize QE input and output files directly.
-With the corresponding symmetry, you can visualize both the conventional and primitive unit cells.
-On a machine with `Xcrysden` loaded, go to the directory of `si.in` and do:
+With the corresponding symmetry, you can visualize both the conventional and primitive unit cells. **On a machine with `Xcrysden` loaded, go to the directory of `si.in` and do: (TH: Would you change this to run Xcrysden in local**

 ```
 xcrysden --pwi si.in